Successors of Standard Oil: Chesebrough Manufacturing, acquired by Unilever

 Formed in 1872 and named for founder Robert Chesebrough, the Chesebrough Manufacturing Company was acquired by Standard Oil in 1881 and separated from Standard as one of the 39 successor entities during the 1911 divesture.
 With the split, Chesebrough lost its guaranteed supply of raw materials, and production temporarily halted in 1920; a similar issue halted production during the Second World War.
 The business divested many of its projects through the 1950s and eventually merged with Pond's in 1955.

 In 1987, Unilever acquired Chesebrough for $3.1 billion USD, or $72.50 per share, in an all-cash deal, beating a $66/share offer from American Brands.
 Unilever to this day continues to produce Vaseline.

 List of Standard Oil descendants

-List of all 39 companies created directly from Standard Oil by U.S. v.
+Thirty-nine companies were created directly from Standard Oil by the ruling in U.S. v.
 Standard Oil Company of New Jersey, as listed in Section 4 of the court's judgement.